marcioluish/trac/README.md

 # Web app to track status and health of a company's assets

 ### ATTENTION: Frontend is not FINISHED!
-By Jan/24th it has only one page, which has problems with websocket/kafka messages.
-The plan was to have charts with health and status informations, as well as pages for creating each object listed below within a menu.
+On Jan-26th problems with dom rendering on socketio messages arrivals were fixed.
+Now you can see each 'health level' and 'status' updating on 'real-time' new socketio messages.
+Next activities: add buttons to mock producing values to kafka into the UI, create frontend pages to add new objects, login and logout.
+Also, add a menu to access these functionalities.
 ### ATTENTION: For the first page to load all units and assets, substitute hardcoded companyId in the file _./frontend/src/App.js:line_18_ with your created company ID.

 # **Backend**